CISSP certification training

 Why should you get a CISSP certification?

-Many employers value the CISSP designation as the gold standard of security qualifications.
-Being a CISSP professional can lead to a higher pay and a more rapid advancement in the security analyst field.
+Many employers value the CISSP designation as the 'gold standard' of security qualifications.
+Becoming a CISSP professional can lead to a higher pay and a more rapid advancement in the security analyst field.
 This 5-day training is your ticket to achieving this prestigious certification.
 According to (ISC)2, CISSPs earn a worldwide average of 25% more than their non-certified counterparts.

 CISSP versus CISM – what are the differences?

 Both (ISC)2 CISSP and ISACA CISM are highly sought-after IT Security certifications.
 CISSP and CISM complement rather than directly compete with one another.
 The CISM (Certified Information Security Manager) certification is solely management-focused, while CISSP is both technical and managerial and designed for security leaders who design, engineer, implement and manage the overall security posture of an organization.
 CISSP is more widely known than CISM, with over 140,000 CISSPs globally, compared with about 30,000 CISMs.

 The following trainings could be relevant for you and/or your colleagues:

 - Cyber Security Audit certification

 - Identity Management & Access Control (IAM)